BAJAJ BROKING

 Benefits of In The Money Options

-If asset prices reverse and decline, the intrinsic value of the ITM Call Option can erode quickly, leading to financial losses despite the option initially being profitable.
+If asset values decline, the intrinsic value of the ITM Call Option can decline rapidly meaning that you could still lose money even if the option was profitable.

 Opportunity Cost